Multi-Winner Voting with Approval Preferences: Proportionality with Respect to External Attributes

 \begin{example} Assume we want to select a representative committee.
-Such a committee should be gender-balanced, containing 50\% of male ($\mathrm{M}$) and 50\% of female ($\mathrm{F}$) committee members.
-Additionally, the committee should represent people from different educational backgrounds: at least 25\% and at most 50\% of its members should have the bachelor degree ($\mathrm{H}$), between 40\% and 60\% should have an upper-secondary education ($\mathrm{S}$), and between 10\% and 25\%---a primary or lower-secondary education ($\mathrm{P}$).
-Finally, the selected committee should contain at least 25\% young people ($\mathrm{Y}$) and at least 50\% senior people ($\mathrm{S}$).
+Such a committee should be gender-balanced, containing 50\% of male~(M) and 50\% of female~(F) committee members.
+Additionally, the committee should represent people from different educational backgrounds: at least 25\% and at most 50\% of its members should have a bachelor's degree~(B), between 40\% and 60\% should have an upper-secondary education~(U), and between 10\% and 25\%---a primary or lower-secondary education~(P).
+Finally, the selected committee should contain at least 25\% young people~(Y) and at least 50\% senior people~(S).
 The pool of candidates from which we can select members of such a committee is given in the table below.
 Additionally, seven voters express their preferences via the following approval ballots.

 \endminipage \minipage{0.45\textwidth}

 \endminipage \end{center}